pblworks/pblworks-interview-exercise/README.md

 - What happens if a user quickly tabs between different fields and changes values almost at the same time in all of them?
 - Is the rest of the UI (eg. the Project Title in the header) updated immediately?
 - Is there any way to test the scenarios mentioned above?

+## Tips

+- Feel free to comment your code.
+It is very helpful to see your trail of thought and please explain if you took any shortcuts knowningly.
+- Use small commits with helpful descriptions.
+This will help us evaluate your code better
+- We estimate that approximately 2 hours are needed for Part 1 and 4 hours for Part 2.
+We will not track your time and you are free to use as much time as you want for this exercise.
+But your time is precious and this exercise is just meant as a starting point for any discussions we will have during the interview.